niyazhashmi1105/python-playwright-api/README.md

 requirements.txt: Contains a list of Python dependencies required to run the tests.
 Install them using pip install -r requirements.txt.

-Usage
+**Usage**
 Create your test cases in the tests/ directory.

 Use the utility functions from the utils/ directory as needed.

-Run your tests using Pytest:
+**Run your tests using Pytest** pytest tests/test_booking_apis.py

-bash
-Copy code
-pytest tests/
-Running Tests
+**Running Tests**
-You can run all tests with detailed output and generate an HTML report as follows:
+You can run all tests with detailed output and generate an HTML report as follows: pytest tests/ --html=reports/report.html --self-contained-html

-bash
-Copy code
-pytest tests/ --html=reports/report.html --self-contained-html Reporting
+**Reporting**
 After running the tests, the HTML report can be found in the reports/ directory.
 You can parse the report using the provided utility functions in the utils/parse_report.py script.

+**Sending Mail**
+We send mail with html report as an attachment and detailed test results in email body.
+If all the test cases are passed then it is displayed in green color and if it gets failed highlighted in red color.